yuta-hi/pytorch_bayesian_unet/README.md

 # BCNNs

-This is Chainer implementation for Bayesian Convolutional Neural Networks.
+This is PyTorch re-implementation for Bayesian Convolutional Neural Networks.

-(Keras re-impremitation is also available: [keras_bayesian_unet](https://github.com/yuta-hi/keras_bayesian_unet))
+(Chainer implementation is available: [bayesian_unet](https://github.com/yuta-hi/bayesian_unet))

 In this project, we assume the following two scenarios, especially for medical imaging.
 1. Two-dimensional segmentation / regression with the 2D U-Net.  (e.g., 2D x-ray, laparoscopic images, and CT slices)